alexiusvdt/code-review5/README.md

 * install all packages with $npm install
 * build the project using $npm run build
 * start a live server with $npm run start

-dev note:
-* lint js files in src with $npm run lint (after writing more code)
-* run tests with Jest using $npm run test

 ## Known Bugs